iangreenleaf/blog_house/_drafts/the-attic-door.md

 Based on this, I determined that a slight roundover on the vertical edges was all the ornamentation I felt it needed.
 For the narrow angled pieces, I decided to rip them at angles, which should allow the outside edge to meet the adjoining wall rather than leaving a tiny gap.
 Getting the fit right meant a painstaking process for each piece of measuring, calculating angles, ripping a test piece, and adjusting up to several times until the fit was perfect.

+Just to make the whole thing even harder, I discovered that the drywall above the door has a significant inward bow, which meant the head casing didn't sit flat.
+My options were to cut into the drywall or plane a whole lot of wood off the trim pieces to make them sit properly.
+I opted to cut into the drywall, with guidance from my good friend [Vancouver Carpenter](https://www.youtube.com/watch?v=AQHHfZqRTyE).

-This made the whole process a lot more complicated and slower, but I'm extremely happy with the results.
+All this extra finesse made the whole process a lot more complicated and slower, but I'm extremely happy with the results.
 The trim looks clean and professional, and the custom fit makes the doorway look like it belongs there instead of feeling like something jammed awkwardly into the corner.

 Between the jamb and the trim, I spent **a lot** of time on this project.